meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

 end
 ```

 Wow! right? lol.
 Let's talk about some of this.
 First off let's talk about that random build function just hanging out in there.
 Well I stumbled into this file `simple_phoenix_app/web/web.ex` and saw this where all the `use SimplePhoenixApp.Web, :view` are coming from.
 It has all the View, Model, Controller, and Router functions defined.
 In the controller one they `import Ecto.Model` which that has the build function.
-You can read more about it [here](http://hexdocs.pm/ecto/)
+It's very similar to the ActiveRecord build method.
+You can read more about it [here](http://hexdocs.pm/ecto/).
+The rest of the action should look very similar to the UserController create action.
+So if the changeset isn't valid we're just rendering the new page again with the errors.
+Else we're sending them back the index page for the cars for the user.

+Well what are you waiting for?!
+Try it out!!

 So how bout dem apples! we've built a simple Phoenix App I bet you might have a lot questions and I bet I don't have a lot of answers but if you head over to the IRC room #elixir-lang there are some great guys in there that would love to help.
 Even the creator of the Framework :)